BitCurator/bc_to_aspace_toolkit/README.md

 bcadmin@ubuntu:~/test_repository$ mkdir project1
 ```

-Now, change into the project directory and make a directory corresponding to our dataset (we'll copy the CSV files we created earlier into this directory next):
+Now, change into the project directory and make a directory corresponding to our dataset (we'll copy the CSV files we created earlier into this directory next).
+Name this dataset **SET1_brunnout**.
+The portion of the name preceding the underscore (**SET1**) will be used as the reference ID when calling the ArchivesSpace API:

 ```shell
 bcadmin@ubuntu:~/test_repository$ cd project1/
 bcadmin@ubuntu:~/test_repository/project1$ mkdir SET1_brunnout
 ```

-Now copy the relevant CSV files over (note that formats.csv and siegfried.csv have different source locations):
+Now copy the relevant CSV files over (note that **formats.csv** and **siegfried.csv** have different source locations):

 ```shell
 bcadmin@ubuntu:~/test_repository/project1$ cp ~/brunnhilde-reports/csv_reports/formats.csv SET1_brunnout/